Faster Algorithmic Quantum and Classical Simulations by Corrected Product Formulas: Introduction

 Product formulas are preferred for practical application due to their simplicity and because they do not require any ancilla qubits or potentially costly operations, such as block encodings or controlled evolutions.
 Additionally, the empirical error of product formulas is typically much better than the theoretical error bounds.
 For these reasons, product formulas are expected to remain a competitive approach for Hamiltonian simulation in practical applications, particularly for noisy intermediate-scale and early fault-tolerant quantum computation.
 These considerations motivate developing approaches to improve the efficiency of product formulas.

-Here we introduce corrected product formulas~(CPFs) that can significantly enhance the efficiency of existing product formulas.
+Here we introduce corrected product formulas~(CPFs) that can improve the efficiency of existing product formulas by orders of magnitude.
 CPFs are achieved by injecting auxiliary terms, which we call correctors, into existing product formulas.
-We introduce three types of correctors to establish CPFs that reduce the approximation error of existing product formulas by orders of magnitude, thereby greatly improving the simulation cost of prior product formulas quantified by the number of exponentials used.
+We introduce three types of correctors to establish CPFs that reduce the approximation error of existing product formulas by orders of magnitude, thereby greatly improving the simulation cost of prior product formulas quantified by the number of exponentials used, which consequently leads to a reduction in the gate count scaling.
 The corrected product formulas we establish are high-order product formulas that can be used for perturbed $(\alpha \ll1)$ and non-perturbed $(\alpha=1)$ systems with a Hamiltonian of the form $H=A+\alpha B$, where $A$ and $B$ have comparable norms and are exactly simulatable.
 This Hamiltonian form is a common characteristic of lattice Hamiltonians used as effective models for many physical systems; such Hamiltonians typically can be divided into two exactly simulatable parts because either they contain pairwise commuting terms or they can be efficiently diagonalized.
 We also discuss the application of CPFs for cases where the Hamiltonian partitions are not exactly simulatable.